Jierark/Notes/MIT Class Notes/18.0851/Lecture 6.md

 Here's a property of eigenvalues and eigenvectors: What happens if we repeatedly apply A to this?
 $$A^2\vec{y} = (AA)\vec{y} = A(A\vec{y}) = A(\lambda \vec{y}) = \lambda A\vec{y} = \lambda^2\vec{y}$$
 The eigenvalues will scale accordingly depending on how many repeated multiplications you do.
-Additionally, this property will hold:
+Additionally, one can prove that the following is true:

 $$A^{-1}\vec{y} = \frac{1}{\lambda}\vec{y}$$
 Okay, let's go back to our original problem: